lpyedge/lpyedge/README.md

 Hello 🖐️ friends, welcome to my github profile.

-I am mainly engaged in web design and development for Microsoft technology stack, first developing asp.net website from .net framework 2.0 until recently developing asp.net core website with .net 6.0.
-From the earliest webform development to MVC Razor template to asp.net core development api with front-end development website with vue.js.
+I am mainly engaged in web design and development for Microsoft technology stack, first developing asp.net websites from .net framework 2.0 until recently developing asp.net core websites with .net 6.0.
+From the earliest webform development to MVC Razor template to asp.net core development api with vue.js front end development website.
+Database using MSSQL Server, SQLite, MYSQL Server, and related services deployment, IIS based on windwos server, and ngnix based on linux (debian, ubuntu).

-Other programming areas have been exposed to winform development, cordova multi-end mobile application development, flutter multi-end mobile application development, etc., and also tried some docker related development use.
+Other programming areas have been exposed to winform development, cordova multi-end mobile application development, flutter multi-end mobile application development, etc. I have also tried some docker related development use.

-Currently, I have been working in R&D for more than fifteen years.
-And lead the R&D team to continue programming.
+Currently, I have been working in R&D field for more than fifteen years.
+And lead the R&D team to continue the development.

 I code with :  👇